vmallet/ida-plugins/README.md

 * [CollaRE](https://github.com/Martyx00/CollaRE): Multi-tool reverse engineering collaboration solution.
 CollareRE is a tool for collaborative reverse engineering that aims to allow teams that do need to use more then one tool during a project to collaborate without the need to share the files on a separate locations.<br>
 _Updated: 2022 02 16 &nbsp;&nbsp; Language: Python_

+* [COMFinder](https://github.com/howmp/comfinder): IDA plugin for COM.<br>
+_Updated: 2020 04 08 &nbsp;&nbsp; Language: Python_

 * [Comida](https://github.com/airbus-cert/comida): Comida is a plugin which searches all the references of the GUID COM object (Common Object Model) and deduce the associated type using the Hexrays plugin to improve the readability of the code.<br>
 _Updated: 2020 05 13 &nbsp;&nbsp; Language: Python_

+* [Condstanta](https://github.com/Accenture/Condstanta): Search for constant values that are used in conditional statements such as if and switch-case or for functions that contain multiple specific constants.<br>
+_Updated: 2022 03 29 &nbsp;&nbsp; Language: Python_

 * [Continuum](https://github.com/zyantific/continuum): Continuum is an IDA Pro plugin adding multi-binary project support, allowing fast navigation in applications involving many shared libraries.<br>
 _Updated: 2016 09 13 &nbsp;&nbsp; Language: Python_